el-tocino/sync-o-tater/README.md

 This could probably be extended to handle 360-cam views by a motivated sort.
 That's just not me right now...maybe someday.

-Brotip: recompile a version of ffmpeg for your host with "-O3 -march=native" (as well as on the dependencies).
-Makes a 2-10% difference.
+Brotip: recompile a version of ffmpeg for your host with "-O3 -march=native" (as well as on libx264,yasm, etc...).
+Makes a 0-10% difference in quick testing.
 Also if you compile a version to just have the input and output formats you want, helps a tiny bit.